 Number of Shares.
-The maximum number of shares reserved for issuance to participants under the Plan is 3,100,000.
+As discussed above, under the amendment of the Plan adopted by the Board on June 6, 2008 and presented to the Company's stockholders for consideration and approval, the maximum number of shares reserved for issuance after July 31, 2008 to participants under the Plan is 2,500,000.
 The maximum number of shares that may be issued pursuant to incentive stock options may not exceed 500,000.
-Any shares that are subject to the award of stock options shall be counted against this limit as one (1) share for every one (1) share issued.
-Any shares that are subject to awards other than stock options shall be counted against this limit as 2.1 shares for every one (1) share granted.
+Shares issued under stock options or stock appreciation rights shall be counted against the shares available under the Plan as one (1) share.
+Any shares that are subject to awards other than stock options or stock appreciation rights shall be counted against the shares available under the Plan as 2.5 shares for every one (1) share granted.
+Any shares that again become available for grant under the Plan shall be added back as one (1) share if such shares were subject to stock options or stock appreciation rights, and as 2.5 shares if such shares were subject to awards other than stock options or stock appreciation rights.